vxj9800/bareMetalRP2040/04_resetHandler/README.md

 - LED stays off at all times.

 > [!NOTE]
 > In reality, the first outcome listed above is expected, and you'd see it if optimization is disabled.
-However, with `-O3` applied, a detailed debugging session suggests that some kind of core register data corruption takes place that produces the other outcomes.
+However, with `-O3` applied, a detailed debugging session suggests that some kind of core register data corruption takes place causing the other outcomes.
 If the code is stepped through at the assembly level then again everything works fine.
 All in all, the code currently is faulty anyway, so there is not much worth in investigating these outcomes further.

-This issue is caused by the fact that the global variable `blinkCnt` is currently located in the Flash (look at the Object Dump) and XIP ignores all the write commands that it receives.
+This issue is caused by the fact that the initialized global variable, `blinkCnt`, is currently located in the FLASH (look at the Object Dump) and XIP ignores all the write commands that it receives.
 Thus, `blinkCnt` is never actually decremented in `while (--blinkCnt)` and so the `while` loop never breaks.

 > [!NOTE]
 > If you have been paying attention so far, you might be wondering how come no linker error is being generated for the global variable being used.
-For those of you not following this discussion, the global variables should end up in `.data` or `.bss` section.
+For those of you not following this discussion, the global or static variables should end up in `.data` or `.bss` section.
 However, none of those sections are included in the linker script at the moment.
 So, technically, the global variable shouldn't exist in the final binary.
-Surprisingly, the linker works in a bit counterintuitive way in this case.
+Surprisingly, the linker works in a bit counterintuitively in this case.
 Even though a section is not defined in the linker script, the linker tries to keep all the sections in the final binary unless the sections are explicitly placed in a special section called `/DISCARD/`.
-Thus, the global variable `blinkCnt` is actually present in the final binary, search for `blinkCnt` in the `.objdump` file.
+Thus, the initialized global variable `blinkCnt` is actually present in the final binary, search for `blinkCnt` in the `.objdump` file.

-Performing write operations to a specific address of a Flash memory is generally not permitted when it is in operation.
-SPI NOR Flash memories work at page and sector sizes.
+Performing write operations to a specific address of a FLASH memory is generally not permitted during normal operation.
+SPI NOR FLASH memories work at page and sector sizes.
 A sector is defined as the smallest erasable block size.
 Sectors can be subdivided into pages and the data can be written in page-size chunks.
 This is why all the write requests sent out by the processor are ignored by XIP.

-This issue can be solved by moving all the global variables to the RAM and somehow making the code to have final RAM address (where the variables live during run-time) instead of the Flash address (where the variables are stored).
+This issue can be solved by moving all the initialized variables to the SRAM and somehow making the code to have final SRAM address (where the variables live during run-time) instead of the FLASH address (where the variables are stored).
 You must be paying attention if you started thinking about VMA (virtual memory address) and LMA (load memory address).

-To do this, you'll have to know where in the FLASH memory the global variables reside and where in the RAM they should be moved to.
-Then, in the `resetHandler`, the initialized global variable values can be moved to the RAM.
+To do this, you'll have to know where in the FLASH memory the `.data` section resides and where in the SRAM it should be moved to.
+Then, `resetHandler` can do the job of moving values from the FLASH to the SRAM.

-The location in the flash can be produced from the linker script, similar to what was done for the initial stack pointer (`_sstack`) in the previous tutorial.
-However, where the global variables go in the RAM is really your choice.
-One common RAM space allocation arrangement is shown below,
+Location of the `.data` section in the FLASH can be produced from the linker script, similar to what was done for the initial stack pointer (`_sstack`) in the previous tutorial.
+However, where the `.data` section should go in the SRAM is really your choice.
+One common SRAM space allocation arrangement is shown below,
-- Top of RAM
+- Top of SRAM
 - Initial Stack Pointer
 - Empty space available for both stack and heap
 - ...
 - Empty space available for both stack and heap
 - Initial Heap Pointer
-- Uninitialized (Initialized to 0) Global Variables
+- Uninitialized (Initialized to 0) Variables
-- Initialized Global Variables
+- Initialized Variables
-- Bottom of RAM
+- Bottom of SRAM

-Let's stick to this arrangement and try to deal with the placement of initialized global variables in the RAM.
+Let's stick to this arrangement and try to deal with the placement of initialized variables in the SRAM.
 Consider the following changes made to the linker script.
 ```ld
 ...